 “What problem am I trying to solve?”
 This should be the #1 question you ask yourself when building a dashboard.
 Your dashboard is dependent on the metrics and KPIs you want to track.
 If you start by identifying the metrics that matter, you’ll have a better idea of the end result.

-If you’re not sure where to start, you can check out MetricHQ, Klipfolio’s online dictionary of metrics and KPIs.
+If you’re not sure where to start, you can check out MetricHQ, Klipfolio’s online dictionary of metrics and key performance indicators.
 You can sort by category, service, or even check out the popular metrics.
-Within MetricHQ you can access Instant Metrics, too.
+Within MetricHQ, you can access Instant Metrics, too.
 These are metrics that you can add to PowerMetrics with just your login credentials - you don’t need an API key or a line of code to get the data you need.

 3. User context

 Context is key!
-When you’re building your dashboard, make sure you consider the context that the dashboard will be viewed.
+When you’re building your dashboard, make sure you consider the context in which the dashboard will be viewed.
 Step one was to identify your audience, so now you have to select the visuals that will be meaningful to them.

 For example, an executive may want a compact dashboard with clear, simple visualizations so it can be read at-a-glance.
 By comparison, an analyst or technical marketer may want to dive deeper into the data with more sophisticated visualizations.

 The strength of a dashboard is only as powerful as its ability to convey the current status of key metrics.
 Dashboards should prompt a response from your audience, from celebrating wins to bringing an issue forward to the entire organization or prompting a departmental meeting.
 A design tip: To avoid confusion with prompts and indicators, always err on the side of fewer colours and symbols.